matthewmueller/embedfs/Readme.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/matthewmueller/embedfs.svg)](https://pkg.go.dev/github.com/matthewmueller/embedfs)

-A simple wrapper for Go's `embed.FS` that makes it seamless to switch between live files in development and embedded files in production
+Easily switch between live files in development and embedded files in production.

 ## Features

 - Works with `go run` and `go build`.
+- Tiny wrapper on top of `embed.FS`
 - No need to change your code or environment.
 - Minimal dependencies and easy to use.